sa-utah/sautah/_src/news/fall-sa-retreat-in-provo-canyon.md

 tags:
 - news
 title: Fall SA Retreat in Provo Canyon
-date: 2022-09-24T06:00:00Z
+date: 2022-09-24T06:00:00.000+00:00
 excerpt: Sponsored by the Provo 8:00 a.m.
 Saturday Morning SA meeting at Saint Mary’s
 image: "/assets/icon/apple-touch-icon.png"

 ---
+Fall SA Retreat in Provo Canyon

-**Sponsored by the Provo 8:00 a.m.
+**Sponsored by the Prove 8:00 a.m.
 Saturday Morning SA meeting at Saint Mary’s**

 **When:** Saturday, September 24th

-**Where:** Big Springs Park, South Fork of Provo Canyon
+**Where:** Big Springs Park, South Fork of Provo Canyon, Pavilion 3

 **4:00 p.m**.
 Gather

-**4:30 p.m.** 12 Step Walking meditation.
-This Meditation/Hike is easy to moderate and about one hour.
+**4:30 p.m.** 12 Step Walking meditation/Hike easy to moderate, about one hour.

 Or bring lawn games or talk.

-**6:00 p.m.** Dinner BRING SOMETHING TO GRILL AND TO SHARE
+**6:00 p.m.** Dinner BRING SOMETHING to GRILL and a SIDE to SHARE

 UTENSILS, CUPS, PAPER GOODS AND A GRILL WILL BE PROVIDED

-**7:00 to 7:30 p.m.** Speaker Meeting TBA
+**7:00 to 7:30 p.m.** Speaker Meeting Troy R. 15 years sobriety

 **7:30 to 8:30 p.m**.
 Group share